platformsh/platformsh-docs/src/frameworks/drupal8/drush.md

 Drush before, you can learn more about it on the [Drush GitHub Repository](https://github.com/drush-ops/drush#description)

-Platform.sh has Drush installed by default, so all environments can utilize Drush commands in the development process.
-You can use the CLI to set up Drush aliases, to easily run Drush commands on specific remote Platform.sh environments.
+Platform.sh Drupal templates have Drush installed automatically.
+All custom environments can utilize Drush commands in the development process if they have `drush` configured as a composer requirement and added it to the environment's `$PATH`.
+In addition, you can use the CLI to set up Drush aliases to easily run Drush commands on specific remote Platform.sh environments.

 > **note**
 > Platform's CLI requires **Drush 6 or greater**.